learn-the-web/topics/browser-testing/index.md

 #### Browser hacks

-Many browsers have bugs, or singular features that we can use to exploit their rendering engines and provide CSS of Javascript directly to that browser—know as hacks.
+Many browsers have bugs, or singular features that we can use to exploit their rendering engines and provide CSS or Javascript directly to that browser—known as browser hacks.

 *Hacks should be avoided unless completely necessary.*